Skip to content

 Conduct thorough referencing

-Credit checks, employer references, and previous landlord references help you choose reliable tenants.
-Many letting agents offer referencing services.
+Credit checks, an employer reference and a reference from a previous landlord help you pick reliable tenants.
+Many letting agents run referencing for you.

 3. 03